clintmadeit/Clint-Tools/README.md

 # Licensing

-Stargate is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, under version 3 of the License.
+Clint-Tools is a professional music production software: you cannot redistribute it and/or modify it whatsoever.
+You can however suggest improvements to the authorized personnel for implementation.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+This program is an ALX school project and is intended to grow and be commercialized in the near future.
+It is there prohibited from modifying it for own personal use or personalization.
+One can however request collaboration and be part of the final product as a share-holder.

 For details on the GNU General Public License, see [the license](LICENSE).